 - Once you have selected the desired product(s) and class(es), click ‘Save Selections’.

 - Once you’ve saved the selection, you will have the option to either target those visitors, or exclude them based on their product affiliation.

-Anonymous/Known: You can choose to target a broader segment of visitors by targeting all anonymous or all known visitors using either of these checkboxes
+Anonymous/Known: You can choose to target a broader segment of visitors by targeting all anonymous or all known visitors using either of the below checkboxes.

 Targeting/Excluding URL Parameters: In addition to the previous 3 options, you can target URL parameters.
 This was designed to be used for UTM tags (anything after the ? in the URL).
-You can use this alongside targeting an audience or you can use it as a stand-alone audience selector that displays for everyone as long as they have that UTM tag.
+You can use this alongside targeting an audience or you can use it as a stand-alone audience selector that displays for everyone as long as they have that UTM tag included in the url.

 You also have the option to check the ‘Exclude’ button and enter parameters that you do NOT want to target with a personalization job.

-Targeting/Excluding Mobile: Once you have targeted an audience using any of the methods above, you have the option to layer in targeting or excluding mobile devices.
+Targeting/Excluding Mobile: Once you have targeted an audience using any of the methods above, you have the option to target Personalization messages based on the users device.